d-uzlov/k8s-homelab/k8s-core/docs/ansible/control-plane.md

 1. While one-click tools are very convenient and quick to setup, they are not very flexible.
 When using kubeadm I was feeling how I fight with it for every change in configuration.

-Want node-specific kubelet config?
+Do you want node-specific kubelet config?
-But there is no such thing as node-specific config.
+No, you can't have it.
+There is no such thing as node-specific config.
 You _can_ dig up things such as `/etc/default/kubelet` file, but it's not very flexible, and not guaranteed to work.
 You can also manually edit kubelet service files.
 But you need to figure out how kubeadm manages them, and there is no guarantee that the format will not change later.